 If you like to make frozen drinks and slushies on a hot day, you'll want a blender that can crush ice.
-However, not all models are capable of blending ice cubes, as ice can sometimes get stuck on the blades, preventing the cubes from breaking down.
+However, not all models can blend ice cubes, as ice can sometimes get stuck on the blades, preventing the cubes from breaking down.
 For a pleasant and tasty drink, most users want a consistent, snow-like blend without any uneven chunks or clumps left behind in the mix.

-We've tested over 45 blenders, and below are our recommendations for the best blenders for ice crushing you can buy.
-See also our recommendations for the best blenders for frozen drinks, the best blenders, and the best blenders for smoothies.
+We've tested over 80 blenders, and below are our recommendations for the best blenders for ice crushing you can buy.
+See our picks for the best blenders for frozen drinks, the best blenders, the best Ninja blenders, and the best blenders for smoothies.

 The Vitamix 7500 is the best blender for ice crushing we've tested.
 While there are lots of cheaper options that can pulverize ice cubes, this blender stands out for its fantastic build quality, even from other Vitamix blenders, which tend to be very well-built.
 It also comes with a seven-year U.S. warranty, depending on where you buy it, which is great if you tend to make a few batches of ice or frozen drinks in a row or use your blender every day.
 Using its 64-ounce jar, it makes snow-like crushed ice perfect for slushies, snow cones, or drinks.
 There's a two-part lid and tamper included so you can add ingredients or stir your recipe mid-blend.